fktpp/fktpp.github.io/_posts/2018-02-02-generate-markdown-document-from-tableau-project.markdown

 ```

-[^1]: base-uri() call is a xslt 2.0 function, so we have to use xslt processor SAXON for xml processing.
+NOTE: The base-uri() call is a xslt 2.0 function, so we have to use xslt processor SAXON for xml processing.